tonghuikang/blog/_posts/2022-10-17-resume-advice.md

 As with many others in cscareers.dev Discord, I recommend Jake's Resume Overleaf template.

 An alternative I suggest is to use Google docs, so that your friends can easily comment on your resume.
-A Y Combinator [blogpost](https://www.ycombinator.com/library/FB-writing-a-great-resume) feature such a [Google docs](https://docs.google.com/document/d/1WliF2pvgQBCR3h96L3eExQjrlfX4OkXe01f-2XQ8vEE/edit) resume template.
+A Y Combinator [blogpost](https://www.ycombinator.com/library/FB-writing-a-great-resume) features such a [Google docs](https://docs.google.com/document/d/1WliF2pvgQBCR3h96L3eExQjrlfX4OkXe01f-2XQ8vEE/edit) resume template.
 The issue with Google docs is that it is a WYSIWYG editor, so it may not be easy to keep track of formatting problems.
 You can see that there is some issue in the template with the last bullet point.